 ASUS Mechanical Gaming Keyboard ROG Claymore Cherry MX Brown

 For actual experience, both parts are very well made, the ROG Claymore looks and feels every bit as expensive as it is.
-E.g. Constructed from aluminium and tough plastic, and fully customisable RGB lighting.
-But its not perfect, although the joining mechanism has been very well designed, but it can not completely avoid the possibility of the number pad loose.
+E.g. Constructed from aluminium and tough plastic, and fully customizable RGB lighting.
+But it's not perfect, although the joining mechanism has been very well designed, but it can not completely avoid the possibility of the number pad loose.

-Additional, Asus provide a wide choice of key switches, and typing with the Claymore is an excellent experience, with solid keycaps.
-Maybe the biggest problem for this Mechanical Keyboards is price.
+Additional, Asus provides a wide choice of key switches, and typing with the Claymore is an excellent experience, with solid keycaps.
+Maybe the biggest problem for this mechanical keyboards is price.

 - Quality metal body.